Lionsberg/old-lionsberg-wiki/Lionsberg System Design/Your Story And Quest/Your Story.md

 # Your Story
-For guidance on how to articulate and align [[Your Story]], please see [[The Power of Today]].
+For opening guidance on how to articulate and align [[Your Story]], please see [[The Power of Today]].
 It is a short read, so we would recommend that you dive into it to get a broader and more beneficial context that leads [[Your Story]] into a Team, a Community, and a [[Daily Practice]].

 If you want to skip directly to the content on Story, start with [[3.0 Story]].
 It will begin to contextualize how Your Story and Our Story fit with the [[Meta Story]].